-Start the educational material at the elementary school level.
-Because how often is it -- later on in high school only recently and some universities that people learn about First Nation people and residential schools.
-If we learn about Nazi Germany, South Africa with apartheid, we see all the gritty films of the gas chambers, the other cultural genocides, rape camps, everything like that, why aren't we learning about the smallpox?
-Why aren't we learning beyond the smallpox epidemics and the flu epidemics that were given to our people?
+Start the educational material at the 3 elementary school level.
+Because how often is it -- later 4 5 on in high school only recently and some universities that people learn about First Nation people and residential 6 7 schools.
+If we learn about Nazi Germany, South Africa with apartheid, we see all the gritty films of the gas chambers, 8 the other cultural genocides, rape camps, everything like 9 that, why aren't we learning about the smallpox?
+Why 10 aren't we learning beyond the smallpox epidemics and the 11 flu epidemics that were given to our people?
+12

-Why isn't it explained that in South Africa, the townships were based on our reservations systems, and that even in South American countries, they're doing the same to Indigenous people that they did to us.
+13 Why isn't it explained that in South Africa, 14 the townships were based on our reservations systems, and 15 that even in South American countries, they're doing the 16 same to Indigenous people that they did to us.

-For people, it is not real.
-They don't understand the last residential school only closed in 1996, that a generation hasn't even passed since our closures.
-Teach people at that elementary school level because by the time they reach teenage years, the prejudice and racism is set in, because they're learning it from elders, which is something they took away from us as First Nation people, the ability to learn from our elders.
-Thankfully, some are still around where we're learning from them.
+17 For people, it is not real.
+They don't understand the last residential school only closed in 1996, 18 that a generation hasn't even passed since our closures.
+19 20 Teach people at that elementary school level because by the time they reach teenage years, the prejudice and racism is 21 set in, because they're learning it from elders, which is 22 something they took away from us as First Nation people, 23 the ability to learn from our elders.
+Thankfully, some are 24 still around where we're learning from them.
+25

 Teach our communities how to budget.
-It's 1 one thing throwing funding at the people, but if you don't 2 know how to manage it, it just perpetuates the cycle of the 3 dumb Indian, that we don't know what to do.
-"Well, look, 4 we throw money at them and it's water through their 5 6 fingers."
-So, it still perpetuates that cycle, that brainwashing.
-7 And, working as a Justice of the Peace, I 8 9 get to see the impact of restorative justice in our communities.
+It's 1 2 one thing throwing funding at the people, but if you don't know how to manage it, it just perpetuates the cycle of the 3 dumb Indian, that we don't know what to do.
+"Well, look, 4 5 we throw money at them and it's water through their fingers."
+So, it still perpetuates that cycle, that 6 7 brainwashing.
+And, working as a Justice of the Peace, I 8 get to see the impact of restorative justice in our 9 communities.
 Bring on more First Nation courts.
 Fund for 10 that.
 Fund for the counselling.
-11 12 Educate people on the rich cultural heritage that we had before the church came.
-Educate how we had our 13 own justice system, we had our own isolation camps, we had 14 15 our own healing circles, we had our own sentencing circles.
-Educate people on that.
-Not just educate them on the 16 17 statistics of First Nation people that are in our jail 18 system, the over-representation of our First Nation people in the jail system.
-Teach them about our culture and our 19 history.
-Teach them why they're over-represented in our 20 21 prison system.
-The government must acknowledge that it's 22 hard to rebuild the trust.
-But they need to show good 23 24 faith that they want to correct history beyond just a pat, apology.
-But this will take time.
-And, they have to 25 acknowledge that as long as it took to create that distrust with the First Nation people starting in 1875 or prior, it will take almost probably as long to rebuild that trust.

-One of the things about the education, and I was unsure whether or not to bring this story up, because my aunt Joan just told me this the night before -- a couple of nights before.
-The one thing that I consistently hear from my aunt and my uncle is they're missing chunks of time.
+11 Educate people on the rich cultural heritage 12 that we had before the church came.
+Educate how we had our 13 14 own justice system, we had our own isolation camps, we had our own healing circles, we had our own sentencing circles.
+15 Educate people on that.
+Not just educate them on the 16 statistics of First Nation people that are in our jail 17 system, the over-representation of our First Nation people 18 in the jail system.
+Teach them about our culture and our 19 20 history.
+Teach them why they're over-represented in our prison system.
+21 22 The government must acknowledge that it's acknowledge that as long as it took to create that distrust 1 2 with the First Nation people starting in 1875 or prior, it will take almost probably as long to rebuild that trust.
+3 One of the things about the education, and I 4 5 was unsure whether or not to bring this story up, because my aunt Joan just told me this the night before -- a couple 6 of nights before.
+The one thing that I consistently hear 7 from my aunt and my uncle is they're missing chunks of 8 time.
 They don't remember the time in residential school.
-And I think how horrific must the abuse have been for them not to remember.
+9 And I think how horrific must the abuse have been for them 10 11 not to remember.